Executive Council of Kano

 The Executive Council of Kano is a constitutional organ which exercises executive power in the Nigerian administrative unit of Kano State.
 It often make decisions via Orders in Council.

 Executive councilors are informally called "state ministers or commissioners", the exception being the Council of the Third Republic which had "State secretaries".
 The Council is presided over by a Governor, Deputy Governor or a senior minister acting with the powers of the Governor.

 Councils

+Inauguration Of New Executive Counsil

+Rt.
+Hon.
+Abba Kabir Yusuf has approved the inauguration of Kano executive Counsil members which were scrutinised by the Kano State House of Assembly.
+The executive counsil members were assigned various portfolios as follows: